When I hear or see the word “crisis,” I think of something really bad.

 Thankfully, there were no injuries.
 There was no car trouble!

 I’m very self-reliant, confident, and capable.
 I was a single mom before I met Aaron.
 I’m capable and intelligent.
-I can be a little too controlling.
+I can be a little too controlling at times.

 I really just wanted someone to take the kids for an hour maybe once a month to get them ice cream or go to a playground to give me a little break at home.

 When our basement FLOODED on Memorial Day morning, I learned what true friends we had in our neighbors.
-I Skyped with my husband, feeling so helpless and frustrated that I could only keep the kids out of the way…while the men of my neighborhood put their fishing trips on hold and rushed over to clear out our basement (it’s our school space!) and place everything in the garage and then they removed the carpet to dry.
-They sterilized the basement that day.
+I Skyped with my husband, feeling so helpless and frustrated that I could only keep the kids out of the way…while the men of my neighborhood put their fishing trips on hold and rushed over to clear out our basement (it’s our school space!) and place everything in the garage and they removed the carpet and padding to dry.
+They sterilized the basement immediately.

 It was over a month before everything was back to normal.
 We sifted through the garage for items we needed to complete our lessons.
 Everything was a mess and we did the best we could, completing our schooling in the kitchen and living room and even on the deck since it was getting warmer into late spring.
 And it encouraged me to simplify our schooling and store everything well in plastic tubs for the future!